AAFC-BICoE/gflow/README.md

 GFlow
 ========================

-This is a CLI application that allows datasets and a workflow to be specified in a config file and then have the workflow executed on an instance of Galaxy.
+This is a command line interface application that allows datasets and a workflow to be specified in a config file and then have the workflow executed on an instance of Galaxy.

 Installation
 ------------